-Welcome, and thank you for visiting the home page of St. Thomas Anglican Chapel, located in Hattiesburg, Mississippi.
+Welcome, and thank you for visiting the home page of the Benedictine Chapel of St. Thomas Aquinas, located in Purvis, Mississippi.

-Our mission as a prayer chapel of the Anglican Orthodox Southern Episcopal Church is to minister to others.
+Our mission as a chapel of the Benedictine Order is to minister to others through prayer and the practice of apologetics.
 Our passion is to be our Lord's instrument for spiritual support and growth through sound doctrine, warm fellowship, and service to our fellow believers.

-We offer a weekly celebration of Evening Prayer as practiced according to the liturgy of the 1928 Book of Common Prayer, along with a theology that is focused on God, rooted in the holy Scriptures, and keeping with the traditions that have been passed down through the centuries within the holy ancient Church.
+We offer a weekly celebration of prayer at Compline as practiced according to the liturgy of the Glenstal Book of Prayer, along with a theology that is focused on our Triune God, rooted in the holy Scriptures, and keeping with the traditions that have been passed down through the centuries within the holy ancient Church.

-To learn more about St. Thomas Anglican Chapel, including our location and other ministries of worship, prayer, and outreach, you can browse this site, or contact us through our Facebook page at St. Thomas Anglican Chapel.
+To learn more about The Benedictine Chapel of St. Thomas Aquinas, including our location and other ministries of worship, prayer, and outreach, you can browse this site, or contact us through our Facebook page at the Benedictine Chapel of St. Thomas Aquinas.

-Through outreach, visitation, and opening our doors to listen and love, we seek to walk in the footsteps of Jesus Christ, going where He sends us to help meet the needs of others.
+Through outreach, prayer, and opening our doors to listen and love, we seek to walk in the footsteps of Jesus Christ, going where He sends us to help meet the needs of others.

 Weekly Mass Service

-St. Thomas Anglican Chapel offers a traditional setting for this most holy mystery.
+The Benedictine Chapel of St. Thomas Aquinas offers a traditional setting for this most holy mystery.